 Do any items have late fees?

 A few.
 Items like museum passes, Kindles, Go-Pro camera, the telescope, and hotspots will have late fees, but books, movies, CDs and other items are fine free.

 How will this affect the library's budget?

 While the Library is always carefully watching its bottom line, any loss of overdue fine revenue is tiny compared with the good this new policy will do for the community.
 Overdue fines account for less than 0.5% of the library's overall income and going fine free will not significantly impact the budget moving forward.
 In addition, due to the rise in electronic materials (which do not accrue late fines) and other factors, fines are not a sustainable form of revenue for the library.
-With the future feature of auto-renew, (available 2/14/20) fines would have been impacted by items being automatically renewed.
+With auto-renew, fines are impacted by items being automatically renewed.
 Above all, it’s worth it to us to forgo potential funds from fines to remove barriers to Library use.

 View the complete Fine Free Policy